pblieske/master_thesis/README.md

 > [!CAUTION]
 > Under construction!

-Master's Thesis write by Pio Blieske at the Seminar of Statistics at ETH under the supervision of Jonas Peters and Felix Schur.
-The repository was originally forked from (https://github.com/fschur/robust_deconfounding).
+Master's Thesis write by Pio Blieske at the Seminar of Statistics at ETH Zürich under the supervision of Jonas Peters and Felix Schur.
+The repository was originally forked from https://github.com/fschur/robust_deconfounding.

 ## Abstract